software-architects/msft-intelligent-app-workshop/Exercises/exercise1-devops/README.md

 ## Conclusions

 * Switch to *Visual Studio Team Services* to free resources from manual TFS maintenance.
+* Use *Git* to better support distributed development work.
 * Automate the build and release process.
+* Add automated tests to reduce the necessary manual testing work.
 * Switch to .NET Core to enable running WWI's ERP system on Linux and Docker.

+> Note to presenters: Depending on the audience, you can do a quick recap about .NET Core and/or Git.

 ## Continuous Integration and Deployment

-WWI is developing a custom ERP solution with *.NET Core 2.0*.
+WWI is developing a new ERP solution with *.NET Core 2.0*.
 Following best DevOps principles, WWI wants to continuously integrate (CI) and continuously deploy (CD) new versions.
 In this lab, we are going to setup the CI/CD process with [*Visual Studio Team Services*](https://www.visualstudio.com/team-services/) (VSTS).

 ### Create Project in VSTS